Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Providing a professional closing and your contact details

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and knowledgeable [Your field] I think I’d be the perfect candidate for this opportunity.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and knowledgeable [Your field] I believe that I’d be the perfect candidate for this job.

 Sincerely,